 We all enjoyed helping make his lunches at night, making him breakfast in the morning before school, walking him out to the school bus, waiting for him to get home from school and more.

-These are some of my fondest memories.
+Some of my fondest memories

 After high school, I began working at a therapeutic boarding school.
 Many of our students had varying degrees of autism, Asperger’s, processing deficits etc. Yet again, my eyes were opened up a bit more to the breadth of coverage the word “autism” encapsulated.